rmholmes/rmholmes.github.io/_pages/about.md

 through the surface ocean and stored in the deep ocean.
-Small-scale processes in the equatorial oceans also influence phenomena such as the propagation of equatorial Kelvin waves and coupled modes of variability such as the El Niño - Southern Oscillation (ENSO).
+Small-scale processes in the equatorial oceans also influence phenomena such as the propagation of equatorial Kelvin waves and coupled modes of variability such as the El Nino - Southern Oscillation (ENSO).

 * _Ocean Heat Transport in Temperature Space_ Using novel diagnostics in the MOM-SIS and ACCESS-OM2 global coean models, I have been